 As required by the Gramm-Leach-Bliley (GLB) Act issued by the Federal Trade Commission, Columbia College has safeguards in place designed to ensure the security and confidentiality of student information, protect against unauthorized access to or use of such information that could result in substantial harm or inconvenience to any student.

 Columbia College does not unlawfully discriminate on the basis of any status or condition protected by applicable federal or state law, including race, religion, gender, nationality, ethnicity, age, sexual orientation, marital status, veteran status or disability, in the administration of its educational policies, admission, financial assistance, employment, educational programs or activities.
 The following office has been designated to handle inquiries regarding the non-discrimination policies:

 1001 Rogers Street

 Columbia, MO 65216

 Please visit the Title IX Nondiscrimination and Harassment page for more information.

 Columbia College students have a number of student organizations in which they can participate.
 For a complete list of student organizations and activities, please visit Columbia College's Student Engagement and Leadership Development page.

 Columbia College has more than 3,000 students attending the Day and Evening programs, both located in Columbia, MO.
-Through its networking of campuses in 36 Nationwide locations, as well as the main campus in Columbia, MO, and a robust Online campus, the College serves more than 25,000 students annually.
+Through its networking of 36 Nationwide locations, as well as the main campus in Columbia, MO, and a robust Online Education, the college serves more than 25,000 students annually.
 Student body diversity information can be found at Columbia College's Office of Institutional Research page.
-(Updated 07/20/2016)

 Student Right-to-Know Information